Ten10vpn/Ten10Panel/README.md

-# 🤖 Bot Mirza Panel
+# 🤖 Bot Ten10 Panel

 A Powerful Bot for Selling VPN Services with Auto Configuration Build.